nasa/cape/doc/cape/json/PBS.rst

 The options have names that map directly to the PBS code, and notice that there is no ``PBS -W`` line because that option is empty.
-Because the user can control the shell that is used with the *S* option, either `bash`, `sh`, `csh`, or others are compatible with pyCart.
+Because the user can control the shell that is used with the *S* option, either `bash`, `sh`, `csh`, or others are compatible with Cape.

 PBS Option Dictionary
 =====================